haresfaiez/haresfaiez.github.io/_posts/2020-06-28-acornjs-internals-main-concepts.md

 ## Parsing the top level
 That top-level node is either created by `parseTopLevel` itself or taken from the AST given by the options.
-In both situations, the result of the parsing is an AST whose root is a node with the type `"Program"`.
+In both situations, the result of the parsing is an AST whose root is a node with the type `'Program'`.
 `Parser` has a method `parse` that uses `parseTopLevel` to loop over and parse top-level statements in the input, then to collect their nodes under the top-level node.